jonasmcferreira/whiteiron/jhed-wasteland/setting.md

 - The continent is considered lower-level zones.
 - Ambitious kings have tried to conquer J'hed and beyond but have all failed.

+### J'hed Coast

+The coast can be considered the 1-2 day journey from the cliffs of the continent into J'hed.
+A very lucrative exploration but not the intensity of the rest

+### J'hed Bay

+J'hed forms a bay with cliffed landmass, and this region though extremely dangerous is protected compared to the Wasteland, there is a cliffed region in the center of the Bay

 ### J'hed Wasteland

 - This is the "frozen ocean" of exploration and the source of a gold rush.